 The pectoral muscles are one of the most isolated, and most-desired-for chest muscle group in the weightlifting world.
 Although a large and powerful muscle, it can still be overstrained when overloaded.
-Chest strains happen when a load that is too heavy to handle is given to the muscle at an overstretched position.
+Often the Chest strains we treat at our Portland Physical Therapy clinics happen when a load that is too heavy to handle is given to the muscle at an overstretched position.
 These muscle strains involve tiny tears in the muscle fiber on a microscopic level and would cause soreness and sometimes pain on the weightlifter.
 Several postural compensations ensue, and if the pectoral strain is not treated appropriately, tightness in the chest muscles may develop and can predispose the shoulder girdle for rotator cuff impingement and cervical pain down the road.
 Physical therapy is best prescribed in an acute chest muscle strain on the pectoral muscle.

 The pectoral muscles comprise of the pectoralis major and the pectoralis minor – a pair on the left and a pair on the right.
 The pectoralis muscle fibers have a fan-like structure, fibers originate from the shoulder area anterior surface of the collarbone (clavicle), the breastbone (sternum), the top of the first 6 rib cartilages and the top of the external abdominal oblique aponeurosis.
 The pec major fibers then converge into its tendon, which inserts into the anterior top part of your arm above the bicep, Its action is to pull in the arm towards the chest and turn your arm inward.
 The pectoralis minor is a much smaller sister muscle underneath the pectoralis major and its fibers start on the cartilage of the third to fifth ribs and end at a bony prominence underneath the collarbone called the coracoid process.
 Its main action is to pull in the shoulder blade toward the rib cage.